ferd36/quaternions/README.md

   in this implementation were obtained by factorizing the a few low powers, and re-using those factorizations for higher powers.
 - I have tried to use intrinsics (SSE), but didn't find it to be faster than "naive" code.
+- Expression templates: unless the expression templates do some serious work, gcc can optimize the code to get very good performance, essentially equal to expression templates.
+So expression templates seem to be an older technique that's no longer required by modern compilers (although clang seems to lag compared to gcc in terms of optimization).

+## Requirements
+- Boost is required for the unit tests, but not for the Quaternion class itself.

 ## Others/References
 - http://www.boost.org/doc/libs/1_59_0/libs/math/doc/html/quaternions.html